-10 For the music lover in you, Muscat has one of the best Opera houses in the world.
+10 For the music lover in you, reasons to visit Muscat this winter has to include one of the best Opera houses in the world.
 Most winter weekends there is a performance, perhaps of Opera itself or occasionally Ballet.

 Arab singing stars are hosted most months, some are performers with a classic style reminiscent of Um Kulthum. others appeal to a younger audience these might include Sherine or Majid El Mohandes.